Dueling in the Southern United States

+1865 Artist's depiction of the aftermath of the Gwinnett–McIntosh duel fought in Savannah, Georgia in 1777.

 Dueling was a common practice in the Southern United States from the 17th century until the end of the American Civil War in 1865.
-Although the duel largely disappeared in the early nineteenth century in the North, it remained a common practice in the South (as well as the West) until the battlefield experience of the American Civil War changed public opinion and resulted in yet-unreversed decline for dueling.
-The markets and governance of the South were not as institutionalized during the 19th century compared to the North.
-Thus, duels presented what seemed like a quicker way of settling disputes outside of the courts.
+Although the duel largely disappeared in the early nineteenth century in the North, it remained a common practice in the South (as well as the West) until the battlefield experience of the American Civil War changed public opinion and resulted in a decline for dueling.
+The markets and governance of the South were not as institutionalized during the 19th century as the North.
+Thus, duels presented what seemed like a faster way of settling disputes outside of the courts.
 Although many duels were fought to settle disputes over tangible items such as land, unpaid debts, money, or women, more were over intangible ones.

 Background

 The act of dueling was often condemned by public figures throughout early United States history and seen as unnecessarily violent and instigated by trivial matters.
 For example, to pinch someone's nose was an insult grave enough to challenge to a duel for it symbolized the unmasking of a liar.
 Contrary to the perception that the act of dueling occurred at the "drop of a hat", there were real economic forces that drove one to challenge another or accept a duel.
 However, the concept of "defending one's honor" was not quite as abstract and idealistic as often imagined – losing "honor" often had pecuniary disadvantages that made defending one's honor a somewhat rational decision, even at risk of being physically harmed or even killed.
 Dueling to protect one's credit or honor was partly a response to the underdeveloped credit markets of this region and time period.